HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="pages-with-element-role-yty.png",
   caption="Yearly growth in pages with element role.", description="A line graph with the roles identified in the table above.
-There is a gradual growth in the footer, header and nav lements and nearly 9% increase in the use of the main role." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1090856027&format=interactive", sheets_gid="1224962143", sql_file="landmark_elements_and_roles.sql"
+There is a gradual growth in the footer, header and nav lements and nearly 9% increase in the use of the main role.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1090856027&format=interactive", sheets_gid="1224962143", sql_file="landmark_elements_and_roles.sql"